Homepage

 Bob Fenner is a friendly neighborhood pet-fish ichthyologist.
 Other than stints teaching he has lived the aquatic industries the last thirty years in the U.S., Japan and the Philippines.

-Robert M. Fenner BobFenner@WetWebMedia.com
+Robert M. Fenner (fennerrobert(at)hotmail.com)

 8586 Menkar Rd.